 Is Hong Kong part of China?

 Hong Kong is officially controlled by China.
-But Hong Kong is a Special Administrative Region that operates independently from China.
+However Hong Kong is a Special Administrative Region that operates independently from China.
 This means that Hong Kong has a degree of autonomy with independent laws and judicial powers.

 15 Fun Attractions in Hong Kong for History Lovers